hamm-bit/Polyphen/src/doc.md

 Program:
     ...

+    let a = 3

-    # constants may be a feature added later
+    # the following constant assignment may be added in future
-    a = 3
+    # let b := 3

     #
     square :: Int -> Int